-Top Reasons Business Process Management (BPM) Initiatives Fail
+Top Reasons Business Why Process Management Initiatives Fail

 1) Thinking BPM is all about technology